Couldn't find the information you were looking for on our EE Application Page? Please check these Frequently Asked Questions to find out more!

 A. There is not a specific list of prerequisite courses.
 You need 18 quarter hours (12 semester hours) of natural history coursework.
 A year of introductory biology and 2-3 additional courses in natural histroy or ecology is preferred.
 Non-traditional preparation may be considered by the Environmental Education Admissions Committee.
 If asking for a portion of the required prerequisite coursework to be waived, a statement should accompany your application outling the experiences that you would like the Committee to consider.
 The intent is to assure the Committee that you are prepared to succeed in the graduate-level courses in biology.

-When Can I expect a decision regarding my application?
+Q. When can I expect a decision regarding my application?

 It usually takes a couple of months for the selection committee to look over all applicants and their materials.
 Applicants that apply by the priority deadline are generally informed about the committee's decision by early March.